simoncozens/fontFeatures/docs/index.rst

    fonts and fontFeatures representation.
 (Currently only OTF -> ``fontFeatures`` is partially implemented; there is no ``fontFeatures`` -> OTF compiler yet.)
--  :py:mod:`fontFeatures.feeLib` which parses a new, extensible format called FEE for font engineering.
 -  :py:mod:`fontFeatures.fontDameLib` which translate FontDame text files into fontFeatures objects.

 And the following utilities:

--  ``fee2fea``: translates a FEE file into Adobe feature syntax.
 -  ``otf2fea``: translates an OTF file into Adobe features syntax.
--  ``mergeFee``: takes an existing font, adds FEE rules to it, and writes it out again.
 -  ``txt2fea``: translates a FontDame txt file into Adobe features syntax.

 Indices and tables